ging/fiware-chef_validator/doc/source/usermanual.rst

 Validation Process
 ------------------

-The recipe validation process consists on the following steps:
+The cookbook validation process consists on the following steps:

 1. The **Client** sends a POST request to the service API, containing:
-    - The name of the recipe to be tested
+    - The name of the cookbook to be tested
-    - The *Github* repository from which to obtain the recipe
+    - The *Github* repository from which to obtain the cookbook
     - The virtual machine name for deployment
 2. The **Server** receives the request and takes the following steps:
     - Checks the user permissions to take the next steps by validating against Keystone
-    - Downloads the needed *recipe*
+    - Downloads the needed *cookbook*
     - Deploys the selected *Virtual Machine* image
-    - Instructs the **Chef Server** to deploy the *recipe* in the given *Virtual Machine*
+    - Instructs the **Chef Server** to deploy the *cookbook* in the given *Virtual Machine*
     - Responds to the **Client** request informing of the status of the validation process

 Translating